csound-flossmanual/csound-floss/book/02-y-live-audio.md

 ## Select the Audio Driver

 The RT (= real-time) output module can be set with the _-+rtaudio_ flag.
 If you don't use this flag, the PortAudio driver will be used.
 Other possible drivers are jack and alsa (Linux), mme (Windows) or CoreAudio (Mac).
-So, this sets your audio driver to mme instead of Port
+So, this sets your audio driver to mme instead of PortAudio:
-Audio:

     -+rtaudio=mme